-- The most fundamental instruction scheduling technique is called list scheduling and schedules one basic block at a time. - First an instruction level data dependence graph is built.
-This graph can be constructed by scanning a basic block either forwards or backwards. - The graph consists of vertices which are instructions and directed arcs which constrain the scheduling order of two instructions. - The source vertex must execute before the target vertex. - Once the graph has been constructed the list scheduler maintains a set of candidate instructions which are the instruction which can be scheduled next, because all instructions they depend on have already been scheduled.
+- The most fundamental instruction scheduling technique is called list scheduling and schedules one basic block at a time. - First an instruction level data dependence graph is built. - Vertices are instructions and directed arcs constrain the scheduling. - The source vertex must execute before the target vertex. - List scheduling uses topological sorting. - Once the graph has been constructed the list scheduler maintains a set of candidate instructions. - Candidate instructions have no predecessor in the graph.